 Stonewall Jackson Lake

-Stonewall Jackson Lake, 26 miles long with 82 miles of shoreline, is comprised of secluded coves and private fingers, affording the boater or fisherman access to unmatched fishing and days of exploration.
-Little Sorrel, the resort’s 100-passenger excursion boat, provides regular lake tours.
-Smaller watercraft are available for rent and are the perfect way to enjoy the beautiful lake and surrounding landscape.
-For more information, please call 304-269-7400 or click here to email us.
+With 82 miles of shoreline, our lake is comprised of secluded coves and private fingers, affording the boater or fisherman access to unmatched fishing and days of exploration.
+Little Sorrel provides regular lake tours and is the perfect way to enjoy the beautiful lake and surrounding landscape at a relaxed pace.
+For more information, please call 304.269.7400.

 YOLO Stand Up Paddle Boards